 All these CPU cores and GPUs need to be able to communicate with each other in order to function together.
 In a supercomputer, the nodes are connected together with a communications network called interconnect in the field’s jargon.
 The interconnect is a crucial component that gives a supercomputer its massive parallel computing ability.
 Even though nodes can have local disks, there is usually a separate disk storage system that all the nodes can access.

 Supercomputers are also distinguished from consumer devices by much denser packing.
 Physically, a supercomputer consists of several cabinets, each about the size of a traditional phone booth, all of which contain multiple rack blades and nodes within the rack blades (figure below).

-If the computing power of the LUMI supercomputer, currently being built in Kajaani, Finland, was devised from high-end laptops, the pile would be over 23 kilometers high.
+If the computing power of LUMI supercomputer in Kajaani, Finland, was devised from high-end laptos, the pile would be over 23 kilometers high.
 In contrast, LUMI fits into a few dozens of cabinets in the area about the size of a tennis court.